dwhiffing/fury/content/aar/iof/iof4/iof4_aj/body.md

 but I’m already behind schedule.
 I should have read my timelines more closely and planned better at the beginning.
-Slowing and consolidating into task groups was prudent, but took time my commander did not want me to spend\!
+Slowing and consolidating into task groups was prudent, but took time my commander did not want me to spend!
 Pelilieu is expected to stay at Socotra, but I may try hurrying Ark Royal towards the Bab.
 The American SSN hasn’t found anything hidden en-route yet, but a Tango or Kilo shaped surprise may still be lurking about, so a high speed transit would be risky.